-For more information Carl Bryan (cccc.edu), Angela Crisp-Sears (acris684@cccc.edu), or Mark Hall (mhall188@cccc.edu).
+For more information Angela Crisp-Sears (acris684@cccc.edu), Charity Turner (cturn482@cccc.edu).

 University of North Carolina Greensboro (Spartan Promise)

 CCCC students in Spartan Promise are co-enrolled at CCCC and UNCG.
 Through participation in this program, CCCC students will receive a waived application fee to UNC-G, Access to UNC-G University Library services and resources, on-site admissions and academic advising, and access to on-campus activities and events.